15 Top Things to Do in Malaga When it Rains

 Rainy night, but don’t want to stay in your hotel?
 You have lots of great places to enjoy a boozy drink in Malaga.

-However, if you’re looking for a unique place, The Pharmacy Speakeasy is great.
+However, if you’re looking for a unique place, The Pharmacy Speakeasy is a great option.

 Cosy atmosphere and a wide variety of delicious cocktails, and it isn’t usually very busy.

-I recommend sitting by the bar and watching how they prepare your chosen drink; it’s amazing.
+I recommend sitting at the bar and watching them prepare your chosen drink; it’s amazing.

 14. Take a paella cooking class